 Senior First Aid is compulsory for graduates who wish to join a professional association such as AAPA for insurance purposes.
 Students are required to pay for their own first aid course.

 At the completion of the course, students receive an Advanced Diploma of Ayurveda.
-This qualification is from the Australian Government accredited Health Training Package and is Austudy and CRICOS approved.
+This qualification is from the Australian Government accredited Health Training Package and is CRICOS approved.

 Occupational titles for these workers may include: